 1. MANSCAPED©️

-The first example is one of the most popular forms of Facebook PPC – video ad, launched by Manscaped.
-The short video is placed in the news feed of Facebook, making it hard to miss for potential customers that each day scroll their favourite social media platform.
-This type of ad is highly effective, thanks to the engaging video format, short description, and a clear CTA.
+The first example is one of the most popular forms of Facebook PPC – a video ad, launched by Manscaped.
+The short video is placed in the news feed of Facebook, making it hard to miss for potential customers who each day scroll through their favorite social media platform.
+The video format works here because it can show the product, use case, and offer before users leave the feed.
+The short description and Shop now CTA keep the next step clear.

 The total length of this video is slightly over 30 seconds, making it attractive for social media users used to short video formats.
 The video itself showcases the product, its usage in real life, and its benefits.
 The CTA button “Shop now,” when clicked, directs users to a related landing page.

-The page itself is well-optimized, also for mobile users, ensuring fast loading time.
-The hero section includes compelling headlines consistent with the Facebook campaign, an attractive background picture, and an outstanding CTA button enabling conversions.
+The landing page continues the same product promise from the video ad: it shows the product early, keeps the purchase path visible, and uses a CTA focused on shopping rather than a generic “learn more” action.
 The whole campaign is consistent with the brand’s style and message, engaging users to take the desired action and, more importantly, building the brand’s awareness among those who don’t convert.

 2. ClickUp